3. Talk it out.

 11. Take a brain break.

-Sometimes kids need to put academics aside for a few minutes of physical activity to get back on track with their work.
-Try doing some simple yoga or stretching exercises, or check out GoNoodle for more brain break ideas.
+Sometimes, kids need to put academics aside for a few minutes of physical activity to get back on track with their work.
+Try doing some simple yoga or stretching exercises.
+You can also check out GoNoodle for more brain break ideas.

 12. Use audiobooks.

-Designate a safe place where students can go to “cool down” or “regroup” when they become frustrated.
-This could be a comfortable chair or a desk that’s away from the group.
-You can also make a “cool-down box” with things like puzzles, Silly Putty or other fidget toys to help kids de-stress.
+Designate a safe place where students can go to cool down or regroup when they become frustrated.
+This space could be a comfortable chair or a desk that’s away from the group.
+You can also make a cool-down box with things like puzzles, Silly Putty, or other fidget toys to help kids de-stress.

 14. Write in color.

 Provide different kinds and colors of paper when students are writing or taking notes.
-Different color pens are also helpful for organizing thoughts when writing (e.g., red for main idea, green for details).
+Different color pens are especially helpful for organizing thoughts when writing (e.g., red for main idea, green for details, etc.).

 15. Stay close.

-If you have a student who has a hard time following directions, try standing next to him or her when you’re giving directions.
-Sometimes just being in close proximity helps the student better absorb the information.
+If you have a student who has a hard time following directions, try standing next to them when you’re giving directions, because sometimes, just being in close proximity helps the student better absorb the information.

 16. Make up your own sign language.

 Some students get overwhelmed and have difficulty concentrating when there are too many questions or problems on a worksheet.
-Try putting only a few on each page to help them stay focused and complete the assignment.
+So, try putting only a few on each page to help them stay focused and complete the assignment.

 18. Minimize noise.

 Let kids wear noise-canceling headphones or earplugs while they’re completing independent work.
 Some kids may even benefit from listening to classical music.
-You can also seat students in low-traffic areas of the classroom, so there are fewer distractions when they’re trying to get their work done.
+You can also seat students in low-traffic areas of the classroom.
+Therefore, there are fewer distractions while they’re trying to get their work done.